hyper-expanse/dotfiles/debian/README.md

 > If the number after _SCSI_ is different than what is mentioned above, select the intended hard drive or the top most on the list.

+> The `sda` device may already be partitiioned with a `sda1` device containing a [UEFI](https://wiki.debian.org/UEFI) boot partition.
+In that case, leave that partition alone, delete all the other partitions, and then skip down to the _Create a new partition_ step.

 Select _Yes_ to create a new partition table for the device.

 Navigate to the newly created `pri/log` partition and select it.